Azure/iot-edge-v1/modules/azure_functions/devdoc/azure_functions.md

 MODULE_HANDLE AzureFunctions_Create(BROKER_HANDLE broker, const void* configuration);
 ```

 This function creates the Azure Functions module.
-This module expects a `AZURE_FUNCTIONS_CONFIG`, which contains two strings which are hostAddress and relativePath
+This module expects a `AZURE_FUNCTIONS_CONFIG`, which contains three strings which are hostAddress, relativePath and securityKey (Optional)
  for an HTTP Trigger Azure Function.

 **SRS_AZUREFUNCTIONS_04_001: [** Upon success, this function shall return a valid pointer to a `MODULE_HANDLE`. **]**